 Honey Lime Dressing: A ‘Feel Lighter Recipe’

 We’re still focusing on Mexican cuisine on Good Noms, Honey! these days as I continue to grieve the loss of my dad.
 I will always be grieving his loss as grief is something that never fully goes away, but early grief is particularly hard.
 Therefore, I am continuing to focus on my favourite cuisine, Mexican, to cheer myself up.
 While the origin of Honey Lime Dressing is more American than anything else, and it draws inspiration from French cuisine as a vinaigrette style dressing, it goes really well with Mexican flavours.
-I wrote this recipe specifically for my upcoming Grilled Chicken Fajita Salad, which I hope to post next week.
+I wrote this recipe specifically for my Grilled Chicken Fajita Salad recipe, which makes my mouth water just thinking about it.
+It’s just that tasty.

 Some ingredients make me feel good as I prepare them.
 Limes are one of those ingredients.
 I can’t wait to slice open a fresh lime as smell of lime juice just brightens my day as does the smell of some other citrus fruits.
 Making this honey lime dressing, therefore, not only makes salads taste better, it improves my mood just making it.